-It seemed like a good idea to me, but I insisted that I needed to make the pipes for my organ myself.
+It seemed like a good idea to me, but I insisted that I make the pipes for my organ myself.
 So the project began.
 The easiest way to describe the organ is to quote from my publicity of the time...

 "This is advance notice of a small street organ the pre-production model of which is currently being built.
 It is based on the popular 20 note organs seen around the country, but incorporating several improvements.

 "Top 'C' is restored to the scale, to complete the original concept.
 Tonal variety is provided by the addition of a solo trumpet, playing on separate keys.
 Expression is provided by a rank of piccolos, selected automatically.
 Steady wind is supplied by two double-acting feeders, with the motion smoothed by a heavy turning wheel.

 "This book-playing organ is a truly melodious instrument, reproducing a wide variety of musical styles.
 Titles will be quickly added to the list, as they can largely be taken from music presently available for the 20 note scale.
 The overall impression will be that of a small German street organ, but with the "British" mellow sound.
 It will be small enough to carry in a car, being approximately 18" wide x 29" high. x 15" deep."

 It took a while - Bob lived 250 miles away, and he didn't use a computer, so communication was limited to letters, land-line telephone, or a very long drive down and back, but eventually Bob's organ was working.
 He had put the bits together without a case, so everything was visible, and he had only one book of music, and that's how it was left.
 However my own organ progressed far more slowly, as it was a spare-time job.
 The organ's first outing was at a local church event in September 2016, pictured above.